River basin management planning (RBMP) protects and improves Scotland’s water environment for the benefit of people, wildlife and the economy.

 - the state of the water environment;

-- pressures affecting the water environment where it is in less than good condition;
+- pressures affecting the quality of the water environment where it is in less than good condition;

-- objectives for protecting and improving the water environment;
+- actions to protect and improve the water environment;

 For further information, please contact us.